virmitio/python_text_adventure/python_adventure.md

    - Flags:
      - Usable?
 False
 	 - Takable?
 False
    - Description: `The garden is almost completely overgrown with weeds.
-However there appears to still be some fresh mint that has been able to grow.`
+There appear to still be some onions growing off to one side.`
    - Status:  ``
-1. Mint
+1. Onion
    - Flags:
      - Usable? **True** (Only from inventory)
+       - Use_Message:  `You offer the onion to the creature, which accepts it with a broad smile.
+The creature removes the shiny object hanging from its neck and hands it to you before wandering off to eat`
 	 - Takable?  **True**
-	   - `You break off some fresh mint and take it with you.`
+	   - Take_Message:  `You dig up a fresh onion and take it with you.`
    - Description: ``
    - Status:  ``
 1. Creature
    - Flags:
      - Usable?
 False
 	 - Takable?
 False
    - Description: `The creature walks in a constant slouch and still stands nearly twice your height.
-It appears to be looking for something.`
+There is a shiny object hanging by a thong from its neck.
+It seems hungry.`
    - Status:
      - Friendly: `There is a large bipedal creature here.
-You hear it mumble about needing "something refreshing".`
+You hear it mumble about needing something to eat.`
 	 - Hostile: `There is a large bipedal creature here.
 It has a hungry look in its eyes when it sees you.`
 1. Water
    - Flags: